The Snail is pleased to offer a limited number of signed copies of this historical novel.

 “The Booth family dominated 19th century American stages, but are known for the despicable actions of John Wilkes.
 Their saga, told by Karen Joy Fowler, mirrors the disintegration of their society and offers a cautionary tale for ours.”

 — Bill Cusumano , Square Books, Oxford, MS

 Best Book of the Year

 Real Simple • AARP • USA Today

 From the Man Booker finalist and bestselling author of We Are All Completely Beside Ourselves comes an epic and intimate novel about the family behind one of the most infamous figures in American history: John Wilkes Booth.

 In 1822, a secret family moves into a secret cabin some thirty miles northeast of Baltimore, to farm, to hide, and to bear ten children over the course of the next sixteen years.
-Junius Booth—breadwinner, celebrated Shakespearean actor and master of the house in all ways—is at once a mesmerizing talent and a man of terrifying instability.
-One by one the children arrive, as year by year, the country draws closer to the boiling point of secession and civil war.
+Junius Booth—breadwinner, celebrated Shakespearean actor, and master of the house in more ways than one—is at once a mesmerizing talent and a man of terrifying instability.
+One by one the children arrive, as year by year, the country draws frighteningly closer to the boiling point of secession and civil war.

 About the Author